otherness-space/basic/README.txt

   - rename config/schema/basic.schema.yml to mytheme.schema.yml
   - rename each file in config/install from block.block.basic_tools.yml (for
     example) to block.block.mytheme_tools.yml
   - in every file in config/install, change each instance of 'basic' to 'mytheme'
   - in js/source/scripts.js, change each instance of 'basic' to 'mytheme'
   - in theme-settings.php, change each instance of 'basic' to 'mytheme'
   - in templates/html.html.twig, change each instance of 'basic' to 'mytheme'
   - in templates/menu-local-tasks.html.twig, change each instance of 'basic' to 'mytheme'
   - in templates/status-messages.html.twig, change each instance of 'basic' to 'mytheme'

 When renaming, remember the following:

   - Do not simply replace every instance of 'basic' in every file in the theme.
     Most of Basic's dependencies use the word 'basic' somewhere and renaming these instances will cause Basic to break in unpredictable ways.

   - If you don't rename all these files, you may get a vague and unhelpful error message when attempting to enable your theme: "The website encountered an unexpected error.
 Please try again later."
 Turn on a higher level of error logging in your server's php.ini to help determine what you've missed.

   - If you don't bother renaming Basic in the above locations, be advised that you will run into conflicts with other versions of Basic on your site.
 If your site uses more than one theme based on Basic, make sure at least one of the themes has been renamed properly!

 ============================
 How to compile SASS in Basic
 ============================

 To use SASS and automatically compile it within your theme, please refer to "How to Use Grunt with Basic" in the documentation below.

 If you don't like Grunt, or would just prefer to use SASS' internal watch functionality, simply cd into your theme directory and run:

   sass --style expanded --watch sass:css

-If you would like to add BrowserSync support to your theme, please include the following JS snippet before the closing </body> tag in the html.html.twig file:

-<script type='text/javascript'>//<![CDATA[ ;document.write("<script defer
-src='//HOST:3000/socket.io/socket.io.js'><\/script><script defer
-src='//HOST:3001/client/browser-sync-
-client.0.9.1.js'><\/script>".replace(/HOST/g, location.hostname));
-//]]></script>

 ========================
 What are the files for ?
 ========================

+- basic.info.yml
-- basic.info.yml            => provide informations about the theme, like
+  Provide informations about the theme, like regions and libraries.
-                               regions, css, settings, js ...
+- block.html.twig
-- block.html.twig           => template to edit the blocks
+  Template to edit the blocks.
+- comment.html.twig
-- comment.html.twig         => template to edit the comments
+  Template to edit the comments.
+- node.html.twig
-- node.html.twig            => template to edit the nodes (in content)
+  Template to edit the nodes (in content).
+- page.html.twig
-- page.html.twig            => template to edit the page
+  Template to edit the page.
+- basic.theme
-- mytheme.theme             => used to modify Drupal's default behavior before outputting HTML through the theme
+  Used to modify Drupal's default behavior before outputting HTML through the templates.
+- theme-settings.php
-- theme-settings.php        => used to create additional settings in the theme settings page
+  Provides additional settings in the theme settings page.

 ============
 In /SASS
 ============

+- layout/layout.sass
-- layout/layout.sass   => defines the layout of the theme (compiles to css/layout/layout.css)
+  Defines the layout of the theme (compiles to css/layout/layout.css)
+- theme/print.sass
-- theme/print.sass     => defines the way the theme looks when printed (compiles to css/theme/print.css)
+  Defines the way the theme looks when printed (compiles to css/theme/print.css)
+- components/tabs.sass
-- components/tabs.sass     => styles for the admin tabs (compiles to css/components/tabs.css)
+  Styles for the admin tabs (compiles to css/components/tabs.css)

 ===================